-California, New Jersey, and Rhode Island do not tax state-paid short-term disability benefits, New York and Hawaii partially tax these benefits, depending on how much your employer contributed to the cost of the insurance and how much you contributed to the cost of insurance.
+California, New Jersey, and Rhode Island do not tax state-paid short-term disability benefits, but New York and Hawaii partially tax these benefits, depending on how much your employer contributed to the cost of the insurance and how much you contributed to the cost of insurance.

-State taxation of federal benefits.
 Another wrinkle: Whether or not the federal government will tax you on your Social Security disability benefits, your state may tax your Social Security benefits.
 Most states don't tax Social Security disability, but some do.
 Read our article on state taxation of disability benefits to see which category your state falls into.